Backhousia Citriodora "Lemon Myrtle"-EDIBLES-BUY IN BULK-Seeds

 Sprouting: 21-60 days depending on the temperature and conditions.

 Harvest: As needed.
-Do not remove more than 1/3 of the leaves at a time.
+Do not remove more than 1/3 of the leaves from the plant at a time.

 Chakra: Solar Plexus.